-By reporting side effects you can help provide more information on the safety of
+By reporting side affects you can help provide more information on the safety of

 5. HOW TO STORE CYTARABINE INJECTION

-This medicine must not be used after the expiry date which is stated on the vial
+Do not use this medicine after the expiry date which is stated on the vial label

-label and carton after ‘EXP’.
-Where only a month and year is stated, the expiry
+and carton after 'EXP'.
+Where only a month and year is stated, the expiry date